Jana Kramer: Personal life

 Kramer married Michael Gambino in 2004.
 They divorced several months later, after Kramer suffered severe domestic abuse that led to Gambino's 2005 conviction on attempted murder charges.
 On December 22, 2009, Kramer became engaged to actor Johnathon Schaech, whom she had met on the set of Prom Night.
 They married on July 4, 2010, in Michigan.
 The couple separated a month later.
 Their divorce was finalized in June 2011.
 Kramer met country music singer Brantley Gilbert in June 2012 CMT Music Awards.
 They later began dating and became engaged on January 20, 2013, his 28th birthday, but ended their relationship in August 2013.

 In August 2014, Kramer began dating Washington Redskins tight end Mike Caussin, whom she met on Twitter.
-She announced just weeks later on social media and during a show, however, that they had split up because he cheated on her.
-Shortly after that, she publicly forgave him, and they got back together.
-During CMA week in November 2014, Kramer spoke for the first time about her failed relationship with Gilbert, saying she was in an unhealthy place and as a result, picked unhealthy relationships.
-She spoke of her relationship with Caussin saying she was now in a healthy place and a healthy relationship.
+She announced just weeks later that they had split because of his infidelity.
+Shortly after, she publicly forgave him and they reconciled.
 Kramer and Caussin became engaged in December 2014 on her 31st birthday, and were married on May 22, 2015.

-On August 10, 2015, the couple revealed they were expecting their first child, a girl.
-Kramer gave birth to their daughter, Jolie Rae Caussin, on January 31, 2016.
-By August 2016, Kramer and Caussin had separated in the midst of Caussin's admission into rehab for undisclosed purposes.
+On August 10, 2015, the couple revealed they were expecting their first child.
+Kramer gave birth to her daughter on January 31, 2016.
+By August 2016, Kramer and Caussin had separated in the midst of Caussin's admission into rehab for sex addiction.
 They reconciled the following year and renewed their wedding vows in December 2017.
-In April 2018, Kramer and Caussin shared their battle with his sex addiction, revealing that the addiction was a root cause for his infidelities.
-In July of that year, Kramer announced she was expecting her second child, a boy.
-Kramer gave birth to their son, Jace Joseph Caussin, on November 29, 2018.
+In April 2018, Kramer and Caussin shared their battle with his sex addiction.
+In July of that year, Kramer announced she was expecting her second child.
+Kramer gave birth to her first son on November 29, 2018.

 On April 20, 2021, Kramer filed for divorce from Caussin, citing "inappropriate marital conduct, irreconcilable differences and adultery".
-Two days after the pair split, a temporary restraining order was issued by the Williamson County, Tennessee, court.
-Per E!
-News it was speculated that Caussin had cheated on Kramer with more than 13 women.
+Two days after the pair split, a temporary restraining order was issued.
 On May 20, 2021, it was reported that Kramer and Caussin reached an agreement with custody and child support.
-According to the documents, Kramer was awarded primary custody of Jolie and Jace.
-She will have the children 240 days out of the year, while Caussin will have them for the remaining 125 days.
-In addition, Caussin is to pay Kramer $3,200 per month in child support.
+Kramer was awarded primary custody, according to the documents.
 The divorce was finalized on July 22, 2021.

-From September 2021 to October 2021, Kramer dated former Chicago Bears quarterback, Jay Cutler.
+From September 2021 to October 2021, Kramer dated former Chicago Bears quarterback Jay Cutler.
+From late 2021 to April 2022, Kramer dated fitness trainer and Navy veteran Ian Schinelli.